crispy8888/crispy8888.github.io/_posts/2023-09-12-the-reluctant-entrepreneurs-guide-to-mvp.md

 layout: post
 title: The Lazy Entrepreneur's Guide to Building a Product-Based Business in 2023
 comments: true
+image: /assets/images/crispy8888_building_a_business_abstract_0d1fdb3f-c7ad-408a-b234-7e24d929a4c4
+description: There are lots of qualities that you need in order to build a successful business.
+Tenacity.
+Vision.
+Imagination.
+Execution.
+But what about "lazy" and "cheap"?
 ---

 ![image](/assets/images/crispy8888_building_a_business_abstract_0d1fdb3f-c7ad-408a-b234-7e24d929a4c4.jpg)

 There are lots of qualities that you need in order to build a successful business.
 Tenacity.
 Vision.
 Imagination.
 Execution.

 I'm not sure if I have those qualities, but I am proud to say that I'm "lazy" and "cheap".
-Those qualities aren't commonly quoted by amongst the #hustle crowd, but that's what I have at my disposal, so hey-ho, here we go.
+Those qualities aren't commonly quoted amongst the #hustle crowd, but that's what I have at my disposal, so hey-ho, here we go.

 <!--more-->